 Communication and consultation with interested parties "Public information activities shall reflect the radiation risks associated with facilities and activities, in accordance with a graded approach."
-(Requirement 36, Paragraph 4.69)
+(Requirement 36, Paragraph 4.69).

 Furthermore, GSR Part 7, the Requirements for Preparedness and Response for a Nuclear or Radiological Emergency [11], requires that a hazard assessment is performed to provide a basis for a graded approach in preparedness and response for a nuclear or radiological emergency (Requirement 4).
+Principle 9, Emergency preparedness and response, of the Fundamental Safety Principles [1], states that: "the scope and extent of arrangements for emergency preparedness and response have to reflect the likelihood and possible consequences of a nuclear or radiation emergency."
+This is further addressed in GSR Part 7, the requirements for Preparedness and Response for a Nuclear or Radiological Emergency [11], particularly its Requirement 4.

 - 2.4.
-Thus all the functions discussed in later sections should be subject to a graded approach so that whilst descriptions of the functions are generic, the degree of application detail varies in accordance with the facility or activity does not necessary apply in all situations.
-For example, the degree of review and assessment applied to a nuclear power plant would clearly not be required in relation to to the same as the one for a medical X-ray unit. - 2.5.
+Thus all the functions discussed in later sections should be subject to a graded approach so that whilst descriptions of the functions are generic, the degree of application varies in accordance with the facility or activity.
+For example, the degree of review and assessment applied to a nuclear power plant would clearly not be to the same as the one for a medical X-ray unit. - 2.5.
 The main factor that should be taken into consideration in the application of a graded approach is that the application of the regulatory functions has to be consistent with the magnitude of the possible radiation risks arising from the facility or activity.
-The approach should also take into account any exposures to radiation and discharges or releases of radioactive substances during normal, abnormal operation and in an incident or an accident conditions, as well as the possibility of events with a very low probability of occurrence [21]. - 2.6.
+The approach should also take into account any exposures to radiation and discharges or releases of radioactive substances during normal, abnormal and accident conditions, as well as the possibility of events with a very low probability of occurrence [19]. - 2.6.
 Other relevant factors, such as the maturity or complexity of the facility or activity and the knowledge and expertise of the authorized party, should also be taken into account in a graded approach to regulatory activities.
-The consideration of maturity relates to the use of established proven practices and procedures, established proven designs, data on operational performance of similar facilities or activities, uncertainties in the performance of the facility or activity, and the continuing and future availability of experienced manufacturers and constructors.
+The consideration of maturity relates to the use of established practices and procedures, established designs, data on operational performance of similar facilities or activities, uncertainties in the performance of the facility or activity, and the continuing and future availability of experienced manufacturers and constructors.
 Complexity relates to the extent and difficulty of the effort required to construct and operate a facility or to implement an activity, the number of related processes for which control is necessary, the extent to which radioactive material has to be handled, the longevity of the radioactive material, and the reliability and complexity of systems and components, and their accessibility for maintenance, inspection, testing and repair.
-Both these factors need special consideration during decommissioning or clean-up activities which will involve new procedures and processes not used during other lifecycle stages, e.g. institutional controls, including continuing environmental monitoring programs and radiological status. - 2.7.
-The application of the graded approach should be reassessed as a better understanding is obtained of the radiation risks arising from the facility or activity.
-For example, the extent and frequency of inspections (GSR Part 1, paragraph 4.52) in the periodic inspection planning may be adapted
+These factors need special consideration during decommissioning or clean-up activities which will involve new procedures and processes not used during other lifecycle stages, e.g. institutional controls, including continuing environmental monitoring programs and radiological status.